nipreps/dmriprep/docs/roadmap.rst

 :math:`B_0` inhomogeneity.

-This release will also include Salim's efforts in `#144 <https://github.com/nipreps/dmriprep/pull/144>`__ to provide with a temporary implementation of head-motion and Eddy-currents correction using FSL's ``eddy``.
+This release will also include Salim's efforts in `#144 <https://github.com/nipreps/dmriprep/pull/144>`__ to provide a temporary implementation of head-motion and Eddy-currents correction using FSL's ``eddy``.
 This temporary solution will be replaced by our 3dSHORE-based algorithm ported from QSIPREP, and left in place for researchers who prefer this option.